By Dr. Becker

 While we're on the subject of pumpkins, don't overlook the value of raw pumpkin seeds (pepitas), which are a rich source of minerals, vitamin K and phytosterols.
 They also contain L-tryptophan and are a good source of zinc, vitamin E and B vitamins.
 Pumpkin seeds may also help prevent calcium oxalate kidney stones, reduce inflammation caused by arthritis and support prostate health.

 2. Blueberries.
 Blueberries are available all year and make great training treats for dogs.
-Blueberries are loaded with phytochemicals and antioxidants and are also a good source of fiber, manganese and vitamins C and E. A good rule of thumb is two to four blueberries as treats for every 10 pounds of dog food a day.
+Blueberries are loaded with phytochemicals and antioxidants and are also a good source of fiber, manganese and vitamins C and E. A good rule of thumb is two to four blueberries for every 10 pounds of dog a day.
 Replacing one of the processed treats you feed each day with fresh or frozen blueberries is a great way to increase antioxidants in your pet's diet.

 3. Kale.
 Kale is a dark green cruciferous vegetable loaded with vitamins (especially vitamins K, A and C), iron and antioxidants.
 It helps with liver detoxification and also has anti-inflammatory properties.
 Add 1 to 3 tablespoons of minced or chopped kale to your dog's food daily, depending on body weight, as a great source of fiber, nutrients and whole food antioxidants.